What Is Plastic Injection Molding?

 Plastic injection molding is a reliable and cost-effective method of producing high volumes of solid plastic parts and products.
 The technique involves melting a polymer into a liquid state, then using high pressures to force it into a hollow mold.
 Once it has cooled and solidified, it is removed from the mold, and the cycle repeats.
 Ensuring the material takes on the proper shape and size necessitates careful design and construction of the mold and setup of the molding machine.
 While meeting these requirements may be challenging, partnering with an experienced plastic molding company can streamline the process.

-At Plastic Design International, we have provided custom plastic injection molding services to industrial customers for over 40 years.
+At PDI Molding, we have provided custom plastic injection molding services to industrial customers for over 40 years.
 Armed with several decades of industry experience and state-of-the-art facility molding machines that accommodate 35 to 385 ton loads and up to 16-cavity mold, we have the knowledge, skills, and tools to take on virtually any plastic injection molding challenge.

 Advantages of Injection Molding